SFTtech/sftdyn/README.md

 ## Quick Guide

 `sftdyn` is for you if you host a DNS zone and can run a Python server so it updates the nameserver records.
-This guide assumes that you're using bind, your zone is `dyn.sft.mx`, and your server's IP is `12.345.678.90`.
+This guide assumes that you're using [BIND](https://en.wikipedia.org/wiki/BIND), your zone is `dyn.sft.mx`, and your server's IP is `12.345.678.90`.
 Substitute the correct values for zone and IP as you use this guide.